Hia C-eḍ Oʼodham

-The Hia C-eḍ Oʼodham ("Sand Dune People"), also known as Areneños or Sand Papagos, are a Native American peoples whose traditional homeland lies between the Ajo Range, the Gila River, the Colorado River, and the Gulf of California.
-They are currently unrecognized at both the state and federal level in the United States and Mexico, although the Tohono Oʼodham Nation has a committee for issues related to them and has land held in trust for them.
-They are represented by a community organization known as the Hia-Ced Oʼodham Alliance.
-The Hia C-eḍ Oʼodham are no longer nomadic, and the majority today live in or near Ajo, Arizona, or the small settlements of Blaisdell and Dome near Yuma.
+The Hia C-eḍ O'odham ("Sand Dune People"), also known as Areneños, are a Indigenous peoples of the Americas whose traditional homeland lies between the Ajo Range, the Gila River, the Colorado River, and the Gulf of California.
+They are unrecognized at both the state and federal level in the United States and Mexico, although the Tohono O'odham Nation has a committee for issues related to them and has land held in trust for them.
+They are represented by a community organization known as the Hia-Ced O'odham Alliance.
+The Hia C-eḍ O'odham are no longer nomadic, and the majority today live in or near Ajo, Arizona, or the small settlements of Blaisdell and Dome near Yuma.

 Tribal relations

-They have often been considered a "Papago subtribe" by anthropologists, along with the Tohono Oʼodham and several groups that vanished or merged with the Tohono Oʼodham.
-Anybody who can prove Hia C-eḍ Oʼodham ancestry meeting Tohono Oʼodham Nation blood quantum can apply for membership in the Tohono Oʼodham Nation.
-Some Hia C-eḍ Oʼodham people are enrolled in the Ak-Chin Indian Community.
+They have often been considered an O'odham subtribe by anthropologists, along with the Tohono O'odham and several groups that vanished or merged with the Tohono O'odham.
+Anybody who can prove Hia C-eḍ O'odham ancestry meeting Tohono O'odham Nation Blood quantum laws can apply for membership in the Tohono O'odham Nation.
+Some Hia C-eḍ O'odham are enrolled in the Ak-Chin Indian Community.

-Along with the Akimel Oʼodham and the Tohono Oʼodham, the Hia C-eḍ Oʼodham are members of the Oʼodham people.
+Along with the Akimel O'odham and the Tohono O'odham, the Hia C-eḍ O'odham are members of the O'odham people.

 Recent history

-On February 24, 2009, 642.27 acres of land near Why, Arizona, which were previously purchased by the Tohono Oʼodham Nation, were acquired in trust for the Nation.
-This was done with the intention of eventually creating a new district of the Tohono Oʼodham Nation for the Hia C-eḍ Oʼodham.
-On October 30, 2012, a new tribal law went into effect creating the "Hia Ced District" as a new 12th district of the Tohono Oʼodham nation, with the trust land near Why as its initial land base.
-For three years after the effective date, previously enrolled members of the Tohono Oʼodham Nation had the right to request that their district designation be reassigned to the new district.
+On February 24, 2009, 642.27 acres of land near Why, Arizona, which were previously purchased by the Tohono O'odham Nation, were acquired in trust for the Nation.
+This was done with the intention of eventually creating a new district of the Tohono O'odham Nation for the Hia C-eḍ O'odham.
+On October 30, 2012, a new tribal law went into effect creating the "Hia Ced District" as a new 12th district of the Tohono O'odham nation, with the trust land near Why as its initial land base.
+For three years after the effective date, previously enrolled members of the Tohono O'odham Nation had the right to request that their district designation be reassigned to the new district.
 People applying for tribal enrollment could also request the Hia Ced District as their district designation.
-Following controversy over its management and expenditures, the new district was dissolved in accordance with an initiative approved by voters of the Tohono Oʼodham Nation on April 25, 2015.
+Following controversy over its management and expenditures, the new district was dissolved in accordance with an initiative approved by voters of the Tohono O'odham Nation on April 25, 2015.
 Property and funds of the Hia Ced District reverted to the Nation, and members' enrollment reverted to their previous district.

-In December 2015, former leaders of the Hia Ced District announced the formation of an organization called Hia-Ced Hemajkam, LLC, whose goal would be to seek federal recognition of the Hia-Ced Oʼodham as a distinct Indian tribe.
+In December 2015, former leaders of the Hia Ced District announced the formation of an organization called Hia-Ced Hemajkam, LLC, whose goal would be to seek federal recognition of the Hia-Ced O'odham as a distinct Indian tribe.